ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Before the London Upgrade, miners would receive the total gas fee from any transaction included in a block.

 With the new base fee getting burned, the London Upgrade introduced a priority fee (tip) to incentivize miners to include a transaction in the block.
 Without tips, miners would find it economically viable to mine empty blocks, as they would receive the same block reward.
-Under normal conditions, a small tip provided miners a minimal incentive to include a transaction.
-For transactions that need to get preferentially executed ahead of other transactions in the same block, a higher tip was necessary to attempt to outbid competing transactions.
+Under normal conditions, a small tip gave miners a minimal incentive to include a transaction.
+For transactions that needed to get preferentially executed ahead of other transactions in the same block, a higher tip was necessary to attempt to outbid competing transactions.

-Ethereum has since swapped it's proof-of-work based consensus mechanism for one based on proof-of-stake, but the base and priority fee and burning mechanism stayed the same.
-The only difference is in today's system miners are replaced with validators who secure the network by sending their ETH to a smart contract rather than proof-of-work mining.
+Ethereum has since swapped its proof-of-work-based consensus mechanism for one based on proof-of-stake, but the base fee, priority fee and burning mechanism stayed the same.
+The only difference is, in today's system, miners are replaced with validators who secure the network by sending their ETH to a smart contract rather than proof-of-work mining.

 ### Max fee {#maxfee}